unstoppabledomains/dev-docs/crypto-payments/resolution-library-error-codes.md

 This error is thrown when you attempt to resolve an undefined record of a domain.
 For example, resolving the Twitter handle of a domain that doesn't have one.

+## BlockchainIsDown Error

+This error is thrown when you attempt to resolve a domain and its naming service blockchain network is down.

+## UnknownError Error

+This error is thrown when an unknown error occurs while resolving a domain with the current Resolution instance.

+## IncorrectContractAddress Error

+This error is thrown when using an incorrect contract address with the current Resolution instance.

 ## UnspecifiedResolver Error

 This error is thrown when the domain resolver contract address is not found.
 For example, the domain doesn't have a specified resolver.

 ## UnsupportedService Error

-This error is thrown when you attempt to use an unsupported naming service with the Resolution Library.
+This error is thrown when you attempt to use an unsupported naming service with the current Resolution instance.

-## UnsupportedMethod Error
+## UnsupportedMethod or NotImplemented Error

-This error is thrown when you attempt to use a Resolution Library method not supported by the naming service you're using to resolve.
-For example, using the `tokenURI()`, `tokenURIMetadata()`, and `unhash()` methods for the Zilliqa Name Service (ZNS).
+This error is thrown when you attempt to use a method of the current Resolution instance not supported by the naming service you're resolving from.
+For example, using the `tokenURI()`, `tokenURIMetadata()`, and `getDns()` methods for the Zilliqa Name Service (ZNS).

 ## IncorrectResolverInterface Error